Want to earn cash just writing?

 Yes, you can earn cash from an old poem in your notebook.
 You can be paid by posting a comment on social media.
 Instead of writing fanfiction on some fanfic site, why not turn your writing to earn cash?

 Many of us love writing but can’t imagine turning this talent into a source of additional income, or worse, are afraid to try.

-Blogs earn revenue through advertisements.
-There are many companies with pay-per-click (PPC) advertisements out there that want their ads to be seen.
+Some blogs earn revenue through advertisements.
+There are many companies that shell out money for pay-per-click (PPC) advertisements out there because they want their ads to be seen.
 If your blog caters or is related to their market, search engines may decide to place the ads in your blog.
-You’ll earn from the clicks web visitors or from the number of impressions the ad made in your blog site.
+You’ll earn from the clicks of web visitors or from the number of impressions the ad made on your blog site.

-BY WRITING AS A LAY JOURNALIST.
+BY WRITING AS A LAY JOURNALIST

 Some online newspapers and magazines rely on contributors to fill their pages.
 Research what kind of news and features they are interested in and pitch your idea to the editor.
 If you’re lucky, they’ll ask you to write for a regular column.

 Sometime in 2003, I wrote to the editor-in-chief of a new tabloid newspaper and pitched my idea.
 After a week, my idea became my daily column which ran for a year until I gave birth to my daughter.